nico777z/appAnalysis/README.md

 # appAnalysis
 App Design Based on Users' Interests

-Open  AppAnalysis.ipynb file to run it.
+Open  AppStudy.ipynb file to run it.